The Pruitt Foundation Inc

 Overview

 The Pruitt Foundation Inc was established in 2004 by Cecil Pruitt, Jr., a successful Northern Virginia real estate developer who founded the Pruitt Corporation and was the first industrial developer to break ground in Chantilly, Virginia.
-As a private independent foundation, The Pruitt Foundation supports charitable, educational, and religious purposes by providing grants to qualified nonprofit organizations.
-The foundation's roots were cemented in helping disadvantaged children reach their full potential, initially joining forces with the Youth for Tomorrow organization.
+As a private independent foundation, The Pruitt Foundation supports charitable, educational, and religious purposes by providing grants to qualified nonprofit organisations.
+The foundation's roots were cemented in helping disadvantaged children reach their full potential, initially joining forces with the Youth for Tomorrow organisation.
 Over the past two decades, the foundation has expanded its charitable reach to include medical assistance, veteran support, educational scholarships, animal welfare, and community services.
 Cecil Pruitt Jr. has maintained a philosophy of sharing his resources with those less fortunate, as evidenced by his 40-year relationship with institutions like Shenandoah University and diverse grant-making portfolio.

 Funding Priorities

-Grant Programs
+Grant Programmes

 The Pruitt Foundation operates as a private foundation with trustee-discretionary grant-making.
 In 2023, the foundation distributed $1,937,632 across 41 grants, with an average grant size of approximately $47,000.
-The foundation does not appear to have formally structured grant programs with specific application cycles or predetermined funding tiers.
+The foundation does not appear to have formally structured grant programmes with specific application cycles or predetermined funding tiers.

 Priority Areas